The Chilcotin-Coast is often referred to as The Last Frontier, and getting here is part of the fun:

 This section of steep, switch-backing road was built by the people of Bella Coola and the west Chilcotin as a private initiative in 1953.
 At the time, there was no road access into the valley and Bella Coola was an entirely land-locked community.
 The government argued that building a road link would be too difficult because of the "extreme" terrian.
 However the people of the Chilcotin-Coast didn't listen.
 Extremely self-reliant and well known for their “get it done” attitude, they put together a crew with two D9 bulldozers and started work from both ends.
 They clawed their way up and down the mountainside until eventually the two bulldozers touched blades in the middle.
 They called their new road the “Freedom Highway”.

 From the bottom of The Hill it is just a few minutes to Hagensborg and Bella Coola Grizzly Tours.

 BC Ferries runs a summer service between Bella Coola and Port Hardy on Vancouver Island.
 It is part of the Discovery Coast Circle Tour (see below).

 Departing Vancouver, you can travel up Vancouver Island to Port Hardy, sail to Bella Coola and journey eastward along Highway 20.
 Or you can drive westward along Highway 20 from Williams Lake and take the ferry from Bella Coola headed for Vancouver Island and points south.

-This ferry trip is actually a “mini-cruise” which takes you along a major wilderness fjord past huge mountains, waterfalls, and glaciers, and where you might see humpback whales, orcas, dolphins, and eagles.
-The voyage is on the new BC Ferries vessel Northern SeaWolf, which can accommodate approximately 40 vehicles per sailing.
-Reservation are recommended, see the BC Ferries website for more information.
+This ferry trip is actually a “mini-cruise” which takes you along a major wilderness fjord, past huge mountains, waterfalls, and glaciers, and where you might see humpback whales, orcas, dolphins, and eagles.
+The voyage is on the new BC Ferries vessel Northern SeaWolf which can accommodate approximately 40 vehicles per sailing.
+Reservations are recommended, see the BC Ferries website for more information.